There is an option now on your profile page

 - The TV adaptation of Peter Tinniswood's Brandon family trilogy, I Didn't Know You Cared, very definitely places the Brandon family's world as being in Yorkshire. (as above, the source novels were deliberately vague about the location being Lancashire or Yorkshire.)
 Sheffield was used extensively for filming and local nuances were introduced, for eg the Sheffield Green final sports paper.

-- Stockport must be in fashion at the moment as a TV location.
-The new ITV Friday-night drama comedy, A Great Night Out is set in Edgeley, near the Stockport County ground and a Brick Joke is the despairing loyalty of its fans for a crap team.
-The brick finally drops in the last episode, where the underacheiving Stockport County play a cup-tie, at home, against mighty neighbours Manchester United.
+- Great Night Out is set in Edgeley, near the Stockport County ground and a Brick Joke is the despairing loyalty of its fans for a crap team.
+The brick finally drops in the last episode, where the underachieving Stockport County play a cup-tie, at home, against mighty neighbours Manchester United.
 And despite the fans' hope of a miracle, are slaughtered seven-nil.
-Another ITV drama set in Stockport, this time in the affluent upmarket and rather snobbish suburb of Cheadle, is soon to be launched.

-- Pioneering 1960s and 1970s police drama Z Cars is set in a fictional division of the Lancashire Constabulary.
+- The Royle Family, set in the sprawling wastes of Wythenshawe, the largest council estate in Britain. * Pioneering 1960s and 1970s police drama Z Cars is set in a fictional division of the Lancashire Constabulary.

 - Phoenix Nights is set in Bolton and was filmed in Farnworth, Lancashire.
 Peter Kay himself is from Bolton and his comedy routines often revolve around life Oop North.